ros4hri/hri_face_detect/README.md

   If true opens a windows showing the input image with face detections overlayed.

+- `use_depth` (bool, default: false):
+  If true the depth image is used to estimate the face pose.

+- `compressed_depth` (bool, default: false):
+  If `use_depth` is true, this parameter selects the compressed depth image transport.

 ### Topics

 This package follows the ROS4HRI conventions ([REP-155](https://www.ros.org/reps/rep-0155.html)).